EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

+* Responsibility for finer-grained Repos
+    * Name: Bob.
+    * Description: Assigning responsibility for repos and breaking stan-dev/stan into language, algorithms, and services.
+    * Resolution: Decision to do it or not, and if yes, putting people in charge.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._

 * __Developer name.
 Short description.__

+* (low priority) WTF does GMO compute?
+     * Bob
+     * See title.